About

 Butterscotch custard

-• Place the eggs, cornstarch, and vanilla in a separate bowl or heat-proof jug, and whisk until you get a smooth mixture that is free of lumps.
+• Place the eggs, brown sugar, cornstarch, and vanilla in a separate bowl or heat-proof jug, and whisk until you get a smooth mixture that is free of lumps.
 Place the jug on a non-slip surface (non-slip mat or a damp towel).

 • Heat the milk until steaming hot (almost simmering).